Titanium in Virginia

 Within the United States, titanium is mined in just Virginia, Nevada and Utah.
 In Virginia, in addition to the Roseland-Piney River district, titanium ore has been mined from Montpelier metanorthosite (a metamorphosed rock that was once molten magma) in the Goochland terrane in the Piedmont physiographic province, and from sediments on the Coastal Plain.

 The Piedmont deposits in Hanover and Goochland counties were in thick saprolite.
-It had formed from the decay of underlying granitic biotite gneiss where the bedrock was cut by pegmatite dikes rich in rutile and ilmenite, which are oxides of totanium.
+It had formed from the decay of underlying granitic biotite gneiss where the bedrock was cut by pegmatite dikes rich in rutile and ilmenite, which are oxides of titanium.
 Titanium, like quartz, dissolves very slowly in water.
-Crystals of other minerals such as feldpar transform into clay particles and wash away, concentrating the titanium that is less mobile.
+Crystals of other minerals such as feldspar transform into clay particles and wash away, concentrating the titanium that is less mobile.

 Mining titanium in the Piedmont started in 1957.
 Since 1993, the operation has focused on producing feldspar and silica products.2